Prosecutor urges case against FIFA president for private jet

 Keller has no mandate to open his own criminal case.

+The Swiss federal prosecution office said in a statement it had yet to receive Keller’s documents, and confirmed it was “currently not conducting any criminal proceedings against FIFA President Gianni Infantino.”

-Infantino could face an investigation for disloyal management for using a FIFA-booked private jet to fly to Geneva from Suriname after visiting member federations in the Caribbean.
+The special prosecutor wants Infantino investigated for disloyal management over using a FIFA-booked private jet to fly to Geneva from Suriname.
+He had been visiting member federations in the Caribbean.

 FIFA’s ethics committee closed its own examination in August after a formal complaint was filed about the flight.